Kaolinitequartz/kaolinitequartz.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
-* B.S. in GitHub, GitHub University, 2012
+* Ph.D in Geology, School of Earth Sciences and Resources, China University of Geosciences (Beijing) , 2022 – 2028 (expected)
+* B.S. in Geology, School of Earth Sciences and Resources, China University of Geosciences (Beijing) , 2018 – 2022

 Work experience
 ======